We Proudly Serve All of California

 March 28, 2025

 Taking a rideshare can be a quick and easy way to get around, but it’s important to stay safe and know your rights.
 In California, there are rules meant to protect both passengers and drivers.
-At Banafshe Law Firm, we want to share our top tips on how to stay secure during your rideshare trips.
+At BANA LAW, we want to share our top tips on how to stay secure during your rideshare trips.
 What Should You Know About Rideshare Laws in California?
 California has put several laws in place to make ridesharing safer.
 For example, network companies must have a sexual harassment policy under Cal.
 Bus. & Prof. Code § 7457, and they also must do criminal background checks on drivers under Cal.
 Bus. & Prof. Code § 7458.
 In addition, Cal.
 Bus. & Prof. Code § 7459 requires app-based drivers to finish safety training before they can drive.
 Finally, it is a crime to pretend to be a rideshare driver, according to Cal.
 Bus. & Prof. Code § 7462.
 Why Are Seat Belts So Important?
-Seat belts…
+Seat belts save…

 Managing Your Road Rage